rimutaka/posts/lambda-url-with-cloudfront/readme.md

 _FunctionURLAllowPublicAccess_ access policy is added by AWS when you choose _Auth type: NONE_ for the Function URL.

 It is not removed if you change to _Auth type: AWS_IAM_, but the public access is no longer available.
+See [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html#urls-auth-none) for more details.

 ![Access control policy screenshot](./lambda-url-rbac.png)